The Nativity Scene: A Timeless Symbol of Christmas

 Figures:

-- Dress the angel in soft-colored fabric.
+• Dress the angel in soft-coloured fabric.

 Stable: